swift-server/sswg/proposals/0029-jwsetkit.md

 Security is a paramount concern in server-side development.
 The JWSETKit library provides a robust and Swift-native solution for handling JWE, JWS, and JWT.
 These are widely used standards for securing data and managing user authentication and authorization.
 By incubating JWSETKit, the Swift Server Workgroup can help to ensure that server-side Swift developers have access to high-quality, community-vetted tools for secure data handling and user authentication.

-## Proposed Solution

-We propose that the Swift Server Workgroup accept JWSETKit into the incubation process.
-During this process, the library will undergo a thorough review and vetting by the workgroup.
-This will include:

-- Reviewing the library's API and implementation for compliance with Swift Server Workgroup guidelines.
-- Evaluating the library's performance and robustness through comprehensive testing.
-- Assessing the library's documentation and ease of use.

 ## Detailed Design

 JWSETKit library provides following objectives according to RFCs: